bytehala/android-mqtt-quickstart/README.md

-> :warning: **I'm in the process of migrating to AndroidX** If this does not build for you, please wait for the AndroidX version.
+> :warning: **Please feel free to create issues if it does not run for you.
-Also, please feel free to create issues.

 # android-mqtt-quickstart [![Build Status](https://travis-ci.org/bytehala/android-mqtt-quickstart.svg?branch=master)](https://travis-ci.org/bytehala/android-mqtt-quickstart)
 Android Studio port of the Eclipse paho MQTT sample project.

-### Requirements
+### Environment Tested On
+I am maintaining this on my own, and as such am unable to test on
+multiple devices and environments.
-1. Java 9 or below
+1. OpenJDK Java 11 by Amazon (sdkman 11.0.6-amzn)
-2.
+2. Pixel XL API 29 emulator
+3. Android Studio 3.6.2

 ### Getting Started
 1. Download the code `git clone http://www.github.com/bytehala/android-mqtt-quickstart`